josephguzman03/Modeling-Analysis/README.md

 ---

+# Fairness Analysis

-## Fairness Analysis
+## Hypothesis Analysis

 When we looked over the data, we were interested in which feature would be affected more.
 We decided to dive into the fairness of the number of ingredients less than 10, and see if there is any affects when using our final models.

-*Group X*: Recipes with a number of ingredients less than 10.
-*Group Y*: Recipes with a number of ingredients greater than or equal to 10.

-For our Evaluation Metric, we decided to continue using Root Mean Squared Error (RMSE).

 **Null Hypothesis (H0)**: Our model is fair.
 The average rating prediction performance, as measured by RMSE, does not significantly differ between recipes with fewer than 10 ingredients (Group X) and recipes with 10 or more ingredients (Group Y).
 Any observed differences are likely due to chance.

 **Alternative Hypothesis (H1)**: Our model is not fair.
 The average rating prediction performance, as measured by RMSE, significantly differs between recipes with fewer than 10 ingredients (Group X) and recipes with 10 or more ingredients (Group Y).
 There is evidence that the model's accuracy is not consistent across these groups.

+*Group X*: Recipes with a number of ingredients less than 10.
+*Group Y*: Recipes with a number of ingredients greater than or equal to 10.

+For our Evaluation Metric, we decided to continue using Root Mean Squared Error (RMSE).

-For our **Test Stastic**, we conducted Permutation tests based on the absolute difference in RMSE between Group X and Group Y. We decided to use **Significance Level (α)**: 0.05.
+For our ***Test Stastic***, we conducted Permutation tests based on the absolute difference in RMSE between Group X and Group Y. We decided to use ***Significance Level (α)***: 0.05.

+## Permutation Testing

 <iframe src="assets/Permutation_Test.html" width=800 height=600 frameBorder=0></iframe>

-The resulting p-value came out to be 0.841.
-With a p-value of 0.841, which is greater than the significance level of 0.05, we fail to reject the null hypothesis.
+The resulting p-value came out to be 0.888.
+With a p-value of 0.888, which is greater than the significance level of 0.05, we fail to reject the null hypothesis.
 There is not enough evidence to conclude that there is a significant difference in the average rating prediction performance between recipes with fewer than 10 ingredients and recipes with 10 or more ingredients.

-The resulting p-value came out to be 0.841.
-With a p-value of 0.841, which is greater than the significance level of 0.05, we fail to reject the null hypothesis.
+The resulting p-value came out to be 0.888.
+With a p-value of 0.888, which is greater than the significance level of 0.05, we fail to reject the null hypothesis.
 There is not enough evidence to conclude that there is a significant difference in the average rating prediction performance between recipes with fewer than 10 ingredients and recipes with 10 or more ingredients.

 ---